credativ/plutono/docs/sources/auth/auth-proxy.md

 }
 ```

-With this, the user `leonard` will be automatically placed into the Loki team as part of Grafana authentication.
+With this, the user `leonard` will be automatically placed into the Loki team as part of Plutono authentication.

 [Learn more about Team Sync]({{< relref "team-sync.md" >}})

 ## Login token and session cookie

-With `enable_login_token` set to `true` Grafana will, after successful auth proxy header validation, assign the user
+With `enable_login_token` set to `true` Plutono will, after successful auth proxy header validation, assign the user
 a login token and cookie.
 You only have to configure your auth proxy to provide headers for the /login route.
 Requests via other routes will be authenticated using the cookie.